jeffkolez/websocket-demo/README.md

 A demo using PHP with websockets.

 There are two websocket demos here.
 One is a demo using vanilla websockets, the kind that come built-in to your browser - it's a chat server.
 The second is a demo of websockets using the WAMP v1 protocol.
-There is more functionality
+There is more functionality with a WAMP implementation.
+For more information on WAMP, [click here](http://wamp-proto.org).

 ## Install